Buyer's Guide: Types of Cookie Molds:

 these carvings are identical to each other and are as good as the abilities of the artist/computer

 programmer.
 Sadly, most of the molds now sold to tourists in Germany and Switzerland are

 carved almost entirely by such CNC type duplicating machinery.

 Most are fully functional and make affordable handcrafted gifts.
 If you want to produce

 beautiful cookies and don't fancy the heirloom or decorative value of the molds themselves,

-SOME of these may be a good choice for you.
+SOME of the better ones of these may be a good choice for you.

 Some of the larger, more expensive CNC designs are signed and produced in small quantities,

 which may allow them to retain their value as collectibles.